caseyrhanson/tensorflow_setup/README.md

 For example, for `crhanso2`, his directory will be located at `/workspace/crhanso2` on the machine, but will be mounted '/workspace' within his cloud9.

-The `workspace/tfuser` directory will hold the shared space.
-This will be mounted as `/workspace/home` for each cloud9 user.
+The `workspace/shared` directory will hold the shared space.
+This will be mounted as `/workspace/shared` for each cloud9 user.

-To ensure that the user `tfuser` loads into this space, create a  `/workspace/tfuser` and softlink `/home/tfuser` -> `/workspace/tfuser`.

-This way, `tfuser` will ssh into the shared space.

 ```
-sudo mkdir -p /workspace/tfuser
+sudo mkdir -p /workspace/shared
-sudo ln -s /workspace/tfuser /home
 ```

 ## 2.3 Run Cloud9